MarioRomeroC/Mixclask/README.txt

 For chemical elements, you can give more data such as He fraction and Z. These are mass fractions relative to ONLY GAS.
 Furthermore, you can give specific elements mass fractions up to Zn.
 They are labelled as 'lithium fraction', 'beryllium fraction', 'boro fraction', 'carbon fraction', etc.
-If you give specific elements, you must not give metallicity, as it take precedence.
+If you give specific elements, you must not give metallicity, as it takes precedence.
 By default, Mixclask uses Grevesse et al. 2010 abundances (Solar composition, 'abundances gass' in cloudy) as base.

 For dust, you can give the Dust-To-Gas ratio, M_dust/ISM mass and the PAH-to-dust ratio (M_PAH/M_dust).